-Well first off, it is also good practice, to fish with someone else for safety reason, especially lure fishing for bass.
+Well, first off, it is also good practice to fish with someone else for safety reasons, especially lure fishing for bass.
 Honestly, you don’t know what or who could be thrown at you.
-Sometimes, the promenades have either a slope so yachts and small boats can access the water of a trailer.
+Sometimes, the promenades have a slope so yachts and small boats can access the water of a trailer.
 Other promenades have steps to get down the sand or rocks.
-PLEASE NOTE: THESE STEPS, SLOPES AND SLIPPWAYS CAN BE COVERED IN SEAWEED YOU DO NOT WANT TO SLIP OVER TRYING TO LAND A FISH.
+PLEASE NOTE: THESE STEPS, SLOPES AND SLIPWAYS CAN BE COVERED IN SEAWEED YOU DO NOT WANT TO SLIP OVER TRYING TO LAND A FISH.

 Suitable Landing Net

 The other easy method is to get an extendable landing net.
-This way you’re not risking slipping arse over tit trying to land your bass.
+This way, you’re not risking slipping arse over tit trying to land your bass.
 You could alternatively use a drop net if it’s possible.
-Ultimately, some promenades may not because they could slop away from the edge so the drop net would be useless.
+Ultimately, some promenades may not because they could slip away from the edge so that the drop net would be useless.

-Yes, if you are fishing through the high tide in the middle of the night, you may encounter people that are drunk.
-Yes, personally, I have come across drunks but they never bothered me while I was fishing.
+Yes, if you are fishing through the high tide in the middle of the night, you may encounter drunk people.
+Yes, personally, I have come across drunks, but they never bothered me while fishing.
 To say I wasn’t a little apprehensive would be a lie.
 But I have heard stories of anglers that have been pushed off the prom into the sea.
-You definitely don’t want this to happen so always fish with someone.
+You definitely don’t want this to happen, so always fish with someone.

 No Waders, But You May Need A Net

-As for lure gear thing can be a little different a to fishing level with the water or wading in the water.
-The great thing is we are not going in the water so no sweaty old waders required.
+As for fishing gear, things can be a little different from the fishing level with the water or wading in the water.
+The great thing is we are not going in the water, so no sweaty old waders required.